GT-ARC/opaca-core/doc/jiac-vi.md

 ![Hierarchy](jiac-vi/hierarchy.png)

-The hierarchy also defines the address of an agent, which follows an URI like format.
+The hierarchy also defines the address of an agent, which follows a URI like format.
 Parent and children are separated by `/`, `@ID` can be used to address specific agents by their identifier.
 The address is relevant in order to communicate and send messages to specific agents.

 NOTE: The id must be unique across all children of a parent.